Buyers Guidance and Resources

 OASIS Contractor Capability Statements pulled together by the OASIS Shared Interest Groups (OSIGs).

-Agency customers are encouraged to reach out to the National Customer Service Center about the FAS Sales Reporting portal, TDR training, user manuals and general customer inquiries.
+Agency customers are encouraged to reach out to the National Customer Service Center about FAS Sales Reporting, TDR training, user manuals and general customer inquiries.